 The silly interaction between me and my toddler that day helped this truth take root in my heart.

-I was grasping that dream with all my strength, while begging God to fill it, fulfill it.
+I was grasping for a desire with all of my strength while begging God to fill it, fulfill it.
 God wasn’t withholding or trying to take it away from me – he was saying, “Sure, hand it over and I’ll fill it.
 I’ll expand it.
 I’ll give you even more than you even knew to ask for.”

 I still work hard.
 I still pursue the dream.
 I pursue it now because I value the giver, not because I need the value that the gift would give me.